Kapha Cleansing Immunity Soup Recipe

-Recently, I got back into making chickpeas from their dried form.
-I like to do this because I find that when I soak (and rinse) garbanzos for a day or two, they are much more digestible than canned, and feel a lot better in my body.
-I know a lot of people struggle to digest chickpeas comfortably, often feeling bloated after eating them… and I really believe that soaking them for a day or more (changing out the water 2x/day) is the way to transform that that experience.
-And — especially if you have an Instant Pot — it’s pretty easy.
-Not to mention, they also take on a super creamy texture that I love.
+Recently, I got back into making chickpeas from scratch (starting with their dried form).
+I like to do this because I find that when I soak and rinse garbanzos for a day or two, they are much more digestible than canned, and feel a lot better in my body.

-This soup is designed to gently cleanse away the excess kapha that comes along with spring (like colds, allergies, brain fog and slow digestion), while also boost immunity.
+This soup is designed to gently cleanse away the excess kapha that comes along with spring (like colds, allergies, brain fog and slow digestion), while also boosting immunity.
 It is nutrient-dense and easy on the digestive system.
-I hope you enjoy!

 Ingredients